kovek/SFMovies/README.md

 6. 	>alter table main.row add 'lon' REAL;
 7. Then, I wrote a small file which geolocates all of the addresses and inputs them into the database: $: geolocate.py
 Note: I appended "San Francisco" to all of the addresses.
 This means that all of the movies that have "None" as location will have a marker just in the middle of San Francisco.
 Also, for some reason, google returned a latlon which is not in San Francisco.
 This small issue should be investigated quickly, as it is not supposed to happen
 Note: For some locations(about 10 of them), google did not return anything, I don't really know why, since I appended "San Francisco".
-This is why when one of those locations gets clicked on, the google maps glitches.
+This is why when one of those locations gets clicked on, the google map glitches.
 Note: If I would've had more time, I would have added an id column to the database to make the backbone fetching simpler.